 - The Corporation will supply service for temporary purposes, provided that water is available in excess of the Corporation’s regular needs, and provided that the Corporation has available material and equipment necessary to supply said service.
 Each applicant for such service must pay in advance to the Corporation estimated cost of labor and materials, less salvage value on removal, for installing and removing such service unless waived by the corporation.

 VII.
 ACCESS TO PREMISES

 - Duly authorized agents of the Corporation shall have access, at all reasonable hours, to the premises of the member for the purpose of installing or removing Corporation property, inspecting piping, reading or testing meters, or for any other purpose related to the Corporation’s service and facilities.

 - Each member shall grant or cause to be granted or conveyed to the Corporation a permanent easement and right-of-way across any property owned or controlled by the member wherever said easement and right-of-way are necessary for the Corporation’s water facilities and lines to furnish service to the member.

 - Not less than one week’s notice must be given in person, in writing, via telephone, or email to the Corporation to discontinue service or to change occupancy.

-- The outgoing party will be responsible for all water consumed up to the date in which title is transferred.
+- The outgoing party from a location will be responsible for all water consumed up to the date in which the title is transferred.
 Service to the premise(s) may be refused until all outstanding bills and fees due are paid in full.